msuriar/suriar.net/content/posts/onboarding-and-mentoring.md

 In contrast, consider what happens when you onboard a junior and mentor them.

-Let's make up some simple assumptions:
+Let's make up some numbers, assuming a new junior_with _no prior work
+experience_:

 - Onboarding a junior will take 50% of your working time for the first 1 month, after which time they'll be 50% as productive as you are normally.